jlpteaching/ECS201A/syllabus/syllabus.rst

 I am going to assume you have knowledge of ISAs, simple pipelining, simple caching, and high-level computer organization.
 These basics are covered in D. A. Patterson and J. L. Hennessy, `Computer Organization and Design: The Hardware/Software Interface`_.

-Some of these topics are covered in the appendices of Hennessy and Patterson.
+Some of these topics are covered in the appendices of out Hennessy and Patterson book.
 For instance, appendix A gives a great overview of ISA design and implications.
 If you find you do not have enough background on a topic, start by checking the appendices of the book.